otrv4/otrv4/otrv4.md

   j: the sending message id.
   k: the receiving message id.
   pn: the number of messages in the previous DH ratchet.
-  since_last_dh: a variable that keeps track of the last time a DH key was
-                 generated.

 Key variables:
   'root_key': the root key.
 If it is 'prev_root_key', it refers to the previous